JaimeSCotta/HIS_Project/README.md

-# HIS_Project: From Microcontroller to the Cloud
+# HIS_Project: IoT - From Microcontroller to the Cloud
-High integrity Sistems' Project.
-Frankfurt University of Applied Sciences.
+High integrity Systems' Project - Frankfurt University of Applied Sciences.

 Co-authors:
 - Phuc Hoc Tran - 1235133
 - Jaime Sanchez Cotta - 1430488

-This Markdown is written by Phuc Hoc Tran (1235133)
+This Markdown file is written by Phuc Hoc Tran (1235133)

 The aim of the project is to create an application which sends an MQTT-SN message with artificial sensor's measurement (client is deployed on FiT/IoT-Lab) as its content to AwS cloud (in this project, we used AwS IoT Core) and visualize the measurement on AwS SageMaker.